 DRFT 123.
-Introduction to Civil/Architectural Technology Introduction to beginning civil/architecture drafting and its at cr.
-(2+4P)
+Introduction to Civil/Architectural Technology

 Introduction to beginning civil/architecture drafting and its applications.
 Drawings, projects and terminologies are related to both fields of civil engineering and architectural technology.

 DRFT 130.
 General Building Codes

 Interpretation of the Building Code, local zoning codes, A.D.A.
 Standards and the Model Energy Code to study construction and design requirements and perform basic plan checking.